 How to Roast Garlic

 Roasted garlic adds a buttery, caramelised flavor to so many recipes!
-Here's how to make it.
+Here's how to roast garlic bulbs in the oven using a super simple at-home method.

 5 (from 7 ratings)